We think it should be an investment!

 We argue that marketing should not be seen as a cost, but as an investment.
 An investment to ensure future profit and growth.
 Not convinced?

 Gone are the days of separating sales and marketing.
 In the ‘Age of the Customer’ where customers have all the power, the sales process is not so simple.
 The customer’s buying journey is no longer a linear path, from awareness to closing the sale.

 Instead, research has proven that a typical B2B customer encounters at least 6 touch-points before turning into a lead.
 It is therefore down to marketing and sales to work together to gather the customer insight and ensure that those 6 touch-points really do count.

-Customers don’t want to be contact directly, even B2B buyers want to do their research before purchasing goods and services.
+Customers don’t want to be contacted directly, even B2B buyers want to do their research before purchasing goods and services.
 As a result, sales are no longer about reaching out to customers, but about receiving warm leads and providing them with an excellent customer experience.

 It is down to marketing to work out where and how to engage these leads in the first place.